National Hedgehog Survey

 The survey has now closed and we are in the process of analysing the data.

-Why are hedgehogs endangered?
+Why are hedgehogs in severe decline?

 The devastating loss of this iconic British animal is potentially linked to a range of factors that this survey is investigating, including: